 Away from the coastal town of Mombasa at Watamu is Gedi ruins.
 Hidden under the glares of ancient rain forest on the North Coast of Mombasa toward turning to Malindi lays an abandoned ancient Swahili town known as Gedi Ruins.

-On arrival one is welcomed by several guides that are mostly freelance locals from around the surrounding town.
+On arrival one is welcomed by several guides that are mostly freelance locals from around the surrounding towns.
 Interestingly, most of the local can speak the a foreign language mainly Italian just like their mother tongue.
 Our guide informs us that most of the investors around the region are Italians.

 The Great Mosque

 These was a small town built entirely of stone and coral.
 The ruins are confusing and partly haunting.
 Ancient stone floors and deserted houses seat silently while birds and butterflies drift through the city’s air.
-Baobab tree can be seen having grown way past the walls.
+Baobab trees can be seen having grown way past the walls.
 The city is believed to have had a population of 2,500 people.
 Left standing today are, several coral brick houses, mosques, a palace ruin tombs.
 The Great mosque believed to date back to the mid 15th century is one of the main attractions and of great interest.
 It is believed that the town had eight mosques.

-There is evidence of a pulpit where the imam used to give sermons to the residents.
+There is evidence of a pulpit where the Imam used to give sermons to the residents.
 There is evidence of a relatively rich town.
 The size of several houses that depicts wealth of the people at this town.
 There are large numbers of wells that a quit deep meaning it had running water.
 There are well built bathrooms with bath tubs and squatting toilets all made of stone can be seen within the ruins.
 Those living within the inner most part of the town were the wealthiest people.
 The dated tomb has a date engraved on it indicating the Islamic and Christian calendar 802AH/1399AD.
 It is believed that the town was inhabited twice but the second time the town did not regain her economic status.
-The story is that the town was abandoned due to drying of the wells.
+The story is that the town was abandoned due to dry wells.
 The water in the wells is believed to have changed from its normal taste to sweet, salty and finally the wells dried up.

 Other areas within the Gedi Ruins that tourist get to visit :-